cabforum/code-signing/docs/CSBR.md

 ###### 6.2.7.4.2 Subscriber Private Key verification

-Effective November, 15, 2022, for Code Signing Certificates, CAs SHALL ensure that the Subscriber’s Private Key is generated, stored, and used in a suitable Hardware Crypto Module that meets or exceeds the requirements specified in [Section 6.2.7.4.1](#62741-subscriber-private-key-protection).
+Effective June 1, 2023, for Code Signing Certificates, CAs SHALL ensure that the Subscriber’s Private Key is generated, stored, and used in a suitable Hardware Crypto Module that meets or exceeds the requirements specified in [Section 6.2.7.4.1](#62741-subscriber-private-key-protection).
 One of the following methods MUST be employed to satisfy this requirement:

 1. The CA ships a suitable Hardware Crypto Module, with one or more pre-generated Key Pairs that the CA has generated using the Hardware Crypto Module;
 2. The Subscriber counter-signs certificate requests that can be verified by using a manufacturer’s certificate, commonly known as key attestation, indicating that the Private Key was generated in a non-exportable way using a suitable Hardware Crypto Module;